arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Preprocessing Dataset

-The labels for the dataset were available in the '.xml' format.
-So, in order to train the data on this implementation, I first had to create the annotations file for this dataset in the 'COCO json' format.
+The labels for the dataset were available in the `.xml` format.
+So, in order to train the data on this implementation, I first had to create the annotations file for this dataset in the `COCO json` format.
 I used the [VOC2COCO converter](https://github.com/yukkyo/voc2coco).
 However, I had to make a couple of tweaks to the code to get the accurate format.
 Place the xml files in the Annotations(create this folder) folder.
-Create a txt file contatining the names of the xml files and run 'python voc2coco.py Annotations instances_{train/val}.json'.
+Create a txt file contatining the names of the xml files and run `python voc2coco.py Annotations instances_{train/val}.json`.
 You'll get the annotations in the output json file(instances_train and instances_val).
 The category id should start with 1 in this format.
 That was also implemented in the conversion.

+## Setting up the project

     # your dataset structure should be like this
     datasets/